matrix-org/synapse/docs/turn-howto.md

 For TURN relaying with `coturn` to work, it must be hosted on a server/endpoint with a public IP.

-Hosting TURN behind a NAT requires port forwaring and for the NAT gateway to have a public IP.
+Hosting TURN behind NAT requires port forwaring and for the NAT gateway to have a public IP.
 However, even with appropriate configuration, NAT is known to cause issues and to often not work.

 ## `coturn` setup